-Mr. Soo Zin Chuen ("Mr. Soo") joined Toyo Ink Group Berhad in August 2013 as Finance and Accounting Manager and was later designated as Senior Finance and Accounting Manager.
-He has completed his professional qualification in ACCA and is a member of the Malaysian Institute of Acountants.
+Mr Soo joined Toyo Ink Group in August 2013 as Finance and Accounting Manager and was later designated as Senior Finance and Accounting Manager.
+He has completed his professional qualification in ACCA and is a member of the Malaysian Institute of Accountants.

-Prior to joining Toyo Ink Group Berhad, Mr. Soo had accumulated 15 years of auditing, finance and accounting related experience in commerce and industry.
+Prior to joining Toyo Ink Group, Mr. Soo had accumulated 18 years of auditing, finance and accounting related experience in the commerce and public accounting firm.